ehansis/nfcmusik/README.md

 ### Semi-Automatic Build (Ansible)

 Suitable if you already have a Raspberry Pi running and accessible over ssh from within your network.
-It utilizes Ansible to configure your Pi as a Wifi Access Point, configures DHCP, ensures the SPI (serial-parallel interface) is enabled, and installs _nfcmusik_ as a service:
+It utilizes Ansible to configure your Pi as a Wifi Access Point, configures DHCP, and ensures the SPI (serial-parallel interface) is enabled:

 ```
 ansible-playbook setup/ansible/nfcmusik.yml --inventory <rpi-ip>, --diff -e ansible_user=<rpi-user> --ask-pass